Moriori: Waitangi Tribunal claim

 In the late 1980s some Moriori descendants made claims against the New Zealand government through the Waitangi Tribunal.
-The Tribunal is charged with making recommendations on claims brought by Māori relating to actions or omissions of the Crown in the period since 1840, which breach the promises made in the Treaty of Waitangi.
+The Tribunal is charged with making recommendations on claims brought by Māori relating to actions or omissions of the Crown in the period since 1840 that breach the promises made in the Treaty of Waitangi.
 These claims were the first time the Tribunal had to choose between competing claims of two indigenous groups.
-The main focus of the claim was the British annexation of the islands in 1842, the inaction of the Government to reports of Moriori being kept in slavery and the awarding of 97% of the islands to Ngati Mutunga in 1870 by the Native Land Court.
+The main focus of the claim was the British annexation of the islands in 1842, the inaction of the Government to reports of Moriori being kept in slavery and the awarding of 97% of the islands to Ngāti Mutunga in 1870 by the Native Land Court.

 In 1992, while the Moriori claim was active, the Sealords fisheries deal ceded a third of New Zealand's fisheries to Māori, but prevented any further treaty fishery claims.
 This occurred against the backdrop of Māori, Moriori and Pākehā Chatham Islanders all competing for fishing rights, while working together to exclude international and mainland interests.
-Therefore, it was believed that the result of the Tribunals verdict on the ownership of the Chatham Islands may improve the Moriori ability to acquire some of the allotted fishing rights from the Sealords deal.
+Therefore, it was believed that the result of the Tribunal's verdict on the ownership of the Chatham Islands may improve the Moriori ability to acquire some of the allotted fishing rights from the Sealords deal.
 The Moriori claims were heard between May 1994 and March 1996 and the verdict was strongly in favour of the Moriori case.

-This in turn led to an NZ$18 million deal between the Crown and Moriori in 2017.
-The Crown and Moriori subsequently signed a Deed of Settlement on 13 August 2019.
+This led to an NZ$18 million deal between the Crown and Moriori in 2017.
+The two parties signed a Deed of Settlement on 13 August 2019.
 In November 2021, the New Zealand Parliament passed the Moriori Claims Settlement Bill, which completed the Treaty of Waitangi process of the Moriori.
 Under the terms of the legislation, the settlement package includes a formal Crown apology, the transfer of culturally and spiritually significant lands to Moriori as cultural redress, financial compensation of NZ$18 million, and shared redress such as the vesting of 50 percent of Te Whanga Lagoon.